DaviBrancol/brancol-react-snackbar/README.md

 Want more examples on how to use this snackbar or more use cases for your application?

-Checkout my javascript [React Tailwind - Base Project]("https://github.com/DaviBrancol/React-Tailwind")<br>
+Checkout my Javascript [React Tailwind - Base Project]("https://github.com/DaviBrancol/React-Tailwind")<br>
-Or if you using typescript [React Tailwind - Typescript Base Project]("https://github.com/DaviBrancol/React-Tailwind-Typescript")<br>
+Or if you using Typescript [React Tailwind - Typescript Base Project]("https://github.com/DaviBrancol/React-Tailwind-Typescript")<br>

 ## Props